Information Sharing and Record Keeping

 For clarification and detail on how we record and store information relating to child protection matters, please see the Child Protection Policy of which this policy is inter-related with.

 We keep data about the children that attend our nursery and their parents in order to administer and manage our nursery.
 The data includes names and addresses, assessments and some sensitive information (for example information about medical conditions or ethnic origin).
 The nursery may use non-traceable extracts from the information for statistical purposes.
 We do not transfer parents/carers information to third parties unless we either have legal consent or are legally obliged to do so.
 As seen in our terms and conditions, as part of parents/carers agreement with Bambinos they are agreeing that the nursery can share information on them and their family with its partner agencies.
-We keep all personal data in accordance with the Data Protection Act 1988.
+We keep all personal data in accordance with the General Data Protection Regulations Act 2018.

 All information on children, parents, carers and families is securely stored in a lockable filing cabinet.
 Such records are kept confidential and only shared if and when appropriate as detailed above in the Seven Golden Rules or given to staff or other Early Years Professionals on a need to know basis.
-Information on staff and volunteers are stored securely with limited access in line with the Data Protection Act 1998.
+Information on staff and volunteers are stored securely with limited access in line with the General Data Protection Regulations Act 2018.

 All and any child protection records and information must be;